keystonejs/keystone/docs/api/create-list.md

 ### `plural`

-KeystoneJS will attempt to determine a plural for list items.
-Sometimes KeystoneJS will not be able to determine the plural forcing you to change the list name.
-Or sometimes KeystoneJS may get it wrong, especially for non-English words.
+Keystone will attempt to determine a plural for list items.
+Sometimes Keystone will not be able to determine the plural forcing you to change the list name.
+Or sometimes Keystone may get it wrong, especially for non-English words.

-E.g. KeystoneJS thinks the correct plural for Octopus is "Octopi".
+E.g. Keystone thinks the correct plural for Octopus is "Octopi".
 Everyone knows the scientifically accurate plural is "Octopodes":

 ```javascript
 keystone.createList('Octopus', {